qixuchen/AutoTest/README.md

 The result for this step, i.e., the detected errors, can be found in `code/AutoTest/results/detected_outliers`.

-### Installation
+## Installation

-The project is developed on a Ubuntu system with 2.4GHz 64-core CPU, 512G memory, and a Python version 3.7.16.
+The project is developed on a Ubuntu 20.04 system with 2.4GHz 64-core CPU, 512G memory, and Python version 3.7.16.

+First, set up rust and cargo, which is required for SentenceBERT installation.

+    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+Then restart your terminal and run

+    source $HOME/.cargo/env

 After downloading the repo, create a virtual environment `VENV`.
 Then install all dependencies in the activated `VENV`:

-    conda create -n VENV
+    conda create -n VENV python=3.7
     conda activate VENV
-    cd ./AutoTest
+    pip install --upgrade pip
+    pip install tensorflow==1.15.5
     pip install -r requirements.txt

-You also need to run the following script to set up SentenceBERT and Sherlock.

-    python3 sbert_sherlock_setup.py

-#### Configuration setup
+### Configuration setup

 Before running the code, you need to specify the directories where you want store the results, datasets and SDCs in `config.py`.
 <!-- See the comments in `config.py` for the meaning of each directory.  -->